PoLaKoSz/MoodMovies/README.md

 * Material Xaml Toolkit creaters for developing such an amazing toolkit and making it open source.
 * Caliburn Micro for an awesome library that makes MVVM a little easier to manage.
-* CefSharp for an awesome chromium browser.
 * NewtonSoft for making Json easier to handle.
+* Fluent Migrator for saving our sqlite lives.